Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 The Aja River runs through Okinawa’s southwestern coast toward the center of the island and splits Naha City and Urasoe City.
 The Uchima District originally utilized the Aja River for the Ryukyu Kingdom’s trade port.

-Marines volunteering from Camp Kinser joined residents from Okinawa’s Uchima District to clean up the river.
+Marines volunteering from Camp Kinser joined residents from Okinawa’s Uchima District to clean debris from the river.
 Participants brought trash bags to clean up various items from the water and between rocks.

 “We extended the invitation not only to Uchima District residents, but also Marines on Camp Kinser,” said Asato Shinya, chairman of Uchima Community Association.
 “This event has been taking place for over 20 years and to carry on the Japanese tradition of wishing for the children’s health and growth we hosted this event.”

 Part of the event also included preparation for Children’s Day on May 5.
-Daycares and elementary schools from the Uchima District made Koinobori, or carp streamers, to hang over the river.
-After all the volunteers were finished, they organized several trash bags to be disposed of and children handed out onigiri and beverages for everyone.
+Daycares and elementary schools from the Uchima District made koinobori, or carp streamers, to hang over the river.
+After all the volunteers were finished, they organized several trash bags to be disposed of and children handed out onigiri, or rice balls, and beverages for everyone.

 “In old Okinawa customs, it’s been said that there are gods in the waters and oceans,” said Shinya.
 “Ever since we were small, our grandparents taught about the importance of respecting the gods and to keep the river clean, so we carried those traditions with us.”

-Shinya said that he is planning more events and once again extends the invite to Marines on Camp Kinser in hopes of joining each other again for future events.
+Shinya said that he is planning more events and will extend the invite to Marines on Camp Kinser in hopes of joining each other again for future events.

-In the north of Okinawa, 13 Marines with Camp Schwab and residents from Ogimi Village hiked up to Ta-Taki waterfall to clean the area and view the nature along the way.
-For the Marines, it was their first time visiting one of Okinawa’s waterfalls.
+In the north of Okinawa, 13 Marines with Camp Schwab and residents from Ogimi Village hiked up to Ta-taki waterfall to clean the area and view the nature along the way.
+For many of the Marines, it was their first time visiting one of Okinawa’s waterfalls.

 “This was my first time working with Marines and I noticed they were highly aware of the environment and realized the importance of our nature,” said Akihito Komesu, a park ranger with Ogimi Village Tourism Association and park keeper of Ta-taki waterfall.
 “Usually, tourists from third-party foreign countries will go to the waterfall and leave trash.”